 Electronic Prescribing of Controlled Substances (EPCS)

 Through a partnership with DrFirst’s EPCS GoldSM solution, Agility follows the regulations set by the Drug Enforcement Administration to allow practitioners to electronically prescribe controlled substances.
-Electronic prescribing for controlled substances (EPCS) is mandated in New York and is both legal and widely used in all states.
+Connecticut, New York, Minnesota, and Maine (for opiates only) require the use of electronic prescribing for controlled substances (EPCS), and it is both legal and widely used in all states.
 Providers who already e-prescribe will save time by using a single workflow for both controlled and non-controlled drug prescriptions.
+Click here for an interactive map of the current state of EPCS mandates across the country.

 Keeping track of the programs mentioned above—plus additional programs like Outpatient Prospective Payment System (OPPS) and Medicare Physician Fee Schedule (MPFS)—can feel overwhelming when you are also trying to treat patients and run an efficient clinic.
 We’ve got you in mind.
 Our Product Compliance Team works tirelessly to monitor these programs and provide updates to Agility to help support your clinic’s compliance with existing and ever-changing regulatory requirements that affect your EMR.